 Ferrero, who filed an affidavit in the court case challenging George Maier’s qualifications for the position, said it was the Central Committee’s duty to determine if all of the applicants were qualified.
 He said the party could put itself at risk of a second lawsuit.

-Page 2 of 2 - “That’s all I am asking you,” Ferrero told the committee.
+“That’s all I am asking you,” Ferrero told the committee.
 “If we’re asked to make a determination, we have to do that.”

 But Gonzalez challenged Ferrero’s statement.
 He said the party isn’t “reinventing the wheel” and that it went through similar appointment proceedings when Sheriff Bruce Umpleby died in office in 1999.